MD RAID Setup

 Warning

 MD RAID setup can be temperamental.
 If there are any problems during the installation it’s recommended to wipe all drives and start over.
-That can be done by running wipefs -fa /dev/sda and wipefs -fa /dev/sdb prior to reinstalling.
+That can be done with wipefs, I.E. wipefs -fa /dev/sda or wipefs -fa /dev/nvme0, prior to installing.

 1. If not already, login as the root user to get to the # command prompt.